 The K factor is used to model the stored energy available to the Resource.
 The value ranges between 0.0 and 0.6 psig per MW change when responding during an FME.
 The Resource Entity can measure the drop in throttle pressure when the Resource is operating near 50% output of the steam turbine during an FME and provide this ratio of pressure change to ERCOT.
 K is then adjusted based on rated throttle pressure and Resource capacity.
 An additional sensitivity factor, the steam flow change factor, is based on resource loading (% steam flow) and further modifies the MW adjustment.
 This sensitivity factor will decrease the adjustment at Resource outputs below 50% and increase the adjustment at outputs above 50%.
 The Resource Entity should determine the fixed K factor for each Resource that generally results in the best match between EPFR and APFR (resulting in the highest P.U.PFRResource).
 For any generating unit, K will not change unless the steam generator is significantly reconfigured.

-EPFRfinal for Other Generating Units/Generating Facilities
+EPFRfinal for Other Generating Units/Generating Facilities and Energy Storage Resources

 Where X is an adjustment factor that may be applied to properly model the delivery of PFR.
 The X factor will be based on known and accepted technical or physical limitations of the Resource.
 X may be adjusted by ERCOT and may be variable across the operating range of a resource.
 X shall be zero unless ERCOT accepts an alternative value.